 Although Daniel used the Fania sound as his guide for percussionist training, he moved to New York City at the age of 16 and had the opportunity to joined an evangelical church band while taking classes with Roberto Arias and Carlos De Leon, learning to play congas and timbales.
 Later on, the noted Santos Rigo Irizarry trained Daniel utilizing the Fania sound, creating an indelible mark in Daniel’s musical training.

 “The great body of work that the ‘Fania Sound’ provides is like a university of music.
 It’s a school of our great Latin American heritage and it is an honor to bring that love and respect I have for Fania in everything I do.”

-Moving to Miami in 1999, Daniel played with Ana Mendez and the Rumbo del Caribe band, making many of his dreams as a musician come true.
-He played in the Tite Curet Alonso tribute concert alongside Fania greats Larry Harlow, Adalberto Santiago, Tito Allen, Justo Betancourt among other Fania All Star legends.
-In recent times, Daniel frequently collaborates with another noted bandleader, composer and producer, Marlow Rosado, playing with Tito Puente Jr.’s orchestra.
-Traveling the world and recording has made Daniel into one of Miami’s top percussionists, playing with Jerry Rivera, Jose Alberto “El Canario”, Ismael Miranda, Ray de la Paz, Charlie Cruz, Cano Estremera, Cuco Valoy, Anthony Cruz, to mention just a few.
+Moving to Miami in 1999, Daniel played with Ana Mendez and the Rumbon del Caribe band, making many of his dreams as a musician come true.
+He played in the Tite Curet Alonso tribute concert alongside Fania greats Larry Harlow, Adalberto Santiago, Tito Allen, Justo Betancourt among others.
+Daniel has traveled the world and recorded as one of Miami’s top percussionists and has performed with erry Rivera, Jose Alberto “El Canario”, Ismael Miranda, Ray de la Paz, Charlie Cruz, Cano Estremera, Cuco Valoy, Anthony Cruz, among others.